 404 pages are often technical and dull.
 Your user is already stuck seeing something other than what they were trying to find, you don’t want to make the experience any worse – so make it better instead by being entertaining and bringing some real personality to the page.

 Both of the examples above do a good job of reflecting the personality of the brand and adding something a little more interesting to the experience of landing on the page.
-Steve Lambert goes even further on his website by including a memorable and awkward video on his 404 page that visitors are likely to find entertaining.

 How to Update Your 404 Page